- Working Groups

 % definesurf -remap -t topo_10min.nc -g fv_1.9x2.5.nc -l landm_coslat.nc topo_remap.nc

 This section describes the namelist parameters that control aspects of your physical boundary forcing.

 A: Solar constant and trace gases

-Note: Orbital parameters (as opposed to the solar constant) are set in the coupler namelist for a fully coupled CESM1 experiment.
+Note: Orbital parameters are set in the coupler namelist for a fully coupled CESM1 experiment.

 1 For Pre-Industrial paleo experiments, F11VMR and F12VMR should be set to 0.